 Why does Matcha have more vitamins than Sencha?

 Matcha does not necessarily have more vitamin C than Sencha — it is shade-grown, so its vitamin C synthesis is actually lower per gram of leaf.
+Applying MEXT's 60mg/100g value to a 2g Matcha serving gives about 1.2mg of vitamin C per cup, which is less than the ~6mg in a 100mL Sencha brew.
 What Matcha offers is access to the full range of vitamins in the leaf, including fat-soluble E, A, and K, because you consume the ground powder rather than discarding the leaves.
 The advantage is completeness, not a higher vitamin C reading.

 A note on sourcing: the nutritional data referenced here comes from the Standard Tables of Food Composition in Japan (8th rev.), published by MEXT.
 Individual values will vary depending on cultivar, growing conditions, harvest timing, and brewing method.
-For broader context on the health properties of green tea, including catechins and other compounds beyond vitamins, that guide covers the full picture.
+For context beyond vitamins — catechins, polyphenols, and the broader health properties of green tea — that guide covers the full picture.

 The nutritional information here is provided for general educational purposes and reflects published food composition data.
 It is not intended as medical or dietary advice.
 If you have specific nutritional needs or health concerns, please consult a qualified healthcare professional.